Emmanuelle Guyon, the mirror of your emotions

 Silver ring from Monte Alban Tomb 7, Oaxaca, Mexico

-The second ring, from the treasure of tomb 7 of Monte Alban, is known as the "serpiente de agua" or "water serpent."
-This motif is common and can also be found on the facades of palaces in Teotitlan del Valle or in tombs in Yagul.
+The second ring, inspired by the treasure of Tomb 7, is known as "serpiente de agua" or "water serpent."
+This motif is also found on the facades of palaces in Teotitlán del Valle and in tombs at Yagul, another significant archaeological site in Oaxaca.
 It is often compared to eyes formed by the body of a serpent, symbolizing water and the rain god, Cocijo.
-This representation is rich in meanings, evoking fertility, regeneration, and the cycle of life.
+In Mesoamerican tradition, Cocijo is equivalent to Tlaloc among the Aztecs and Chaac among the Mayans, representing not only agricultural fertility but also the destructive power of storms.
+This motif, rich in meanings, embodies fertility, regeneration, and the eternal cycle of life and death.

 Serpentine ring of agua with Greek may represent eyes